Lace-Gang/GameBaseSetup/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img width="549" height="241" alt="image" src="https://github.com/user-attachments/assets/65989697-799e-4caf-aef8-44be6ebadb9b" />
 <br>
 <br>
 4.)
-Repeat Steps 1, 2, and 3, for the Scenes: "UIDisplayScene", and for the scene that you intend for the main gameplay to take place in
+Repeat Steps 1, 2, and 3, for the Scenes: "UIDisplayScene", and for the scene that you intend for the main
+<br>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;gameplay to take place in
 <br>

 #### Step Two: Game Instance Configuration